 Withdrawing from a course(s) will result in a grade of "W", which will appear on your official transcripts.
 Once a withdrawal is processed, it cannot be rescinded.
 Based on the date of withdrawal, fees may or may not be adjusted.
 Since withdrawn courses reduce your enrolled hours, withdrawing from courses may have an adverse effect on financial aid benefits, scholarships, loan deferments, athletic eligibility, health insurance, veterans benefits, degree requirements, or other areas.
 If you are uncertain what effect withdrawing from the course(s) would have, it is recommended that you contact the appropriate department for guidance.

 Will My Registration be Cancelled (Dropped) if I Do Not Pay My Fees?

-Effective Fall semester 2012, students may be removed from all classes and housing they are registered for if they have an outstanding balance and have not made the appropriate payment arrangements.
+Students may be removed from all classes and housing they are registered for if they have an outstanding balance and have not made the appropriate payment arrangements.
 Please refer to the Treasurer's Office Web site for further information and payment deadlines.
 It is essential that students be proactive in registering and attending those courses they can pay for and expect to complete.
 It is the student’s responsibility to drop or withdraw from unwanted courses before there is a negative academic and financial impact.
 Students with unsettled treasurer bills will not be able to register for future semesters.

-Effective Fall semester 2010, students that elect not to attend the University of Toledo and subsequently fail to drop or withdraw from all their courses by the dates identified ,will be assessed a non refundable administrative fee of $500.00 once their non attendance has been verified and an administrative drop is processed.
+Students who elect not to attend the University of Toledo and subsequently fail to drop or withdraw from all their courses by the dates identified ,will be assessed a non refundable administrative fee of $500.00 once their non attendance has been verified and an administrative drop is processed.